remix-run/remix/docs/guides/cache-control.md

 Each route can also define its http headers.
 This is mostly important for http caching.
 Remix doesn't rely on building your website into static files to be uploaded to a CDN for performance, instead we rely on cache headers.
 The end result of either approach is the same: a static document on a CDN.
 [Check out this video for more information on that](https://youtu.be/bfLFHp7Sbkg).

 Usually, the difficulty with cache headers is configuring them.
 In Remix we've made it easy.
-Just export a `headers` function from your route.
+Export a `headers` function from your route.

 ```tsx
 export function headers() {